onzfonz/comp227/src/content/8/en/part8d.md

 In the previous exercise, we had three handhelds, and all handhelds had the same attributes `name` and `gameCount`.
 But what if we needed additional attributes for the systems and each handheld needs different attributes?
-How would this look, codewise?
+How would this look, code-wise?
 Let's consider the following example:

 ```js